jeffcampbell/incident-horoscope/README.md

 ## 🎭 Disclaimer

 This application is created for entertainment purposes only!
 The "cosmic correlations" are humorous interpretations and should not be used for actual operational decisions.
-Real astronomical data is used, but the DevOps predictions are purely fictional and meant to bring some fun to your team culture.
+Real astronomical data is used, but the SRE predictions are purely fictional and meant to bring some fun to your team culture.

 ## 🤝 Contributing